Online Summer School - First steps in the Elaboration of a Dynamic Microsimulation Model: from Research Questions to Outcomes

 Information on application: 17 June 2021

-The workshop aims at offering young researchers (MSc, PhD) or more advanced scientists yet beginners in dynamic modelling a rare and extensive introduction to the development of dynamic microsimulation models.
-The whole process, from research questions to analysis of outcomes, will be examined with a focus on practice rather than theory.
+The workshop aimed at offering young researchers (MSc, PhD) or more advanced scientists yet beginners in dynamic modelling a rare and extensive introduction to the development of dynamic microsimulation models.
+The whole process, from research questions to analysis of outcomes, was examined with a focus on practice rather than theory.

 After an overview of basic concepts and important simulation platforms, participants in this 5-day workshop will start working on simple dynamic models from scratch, exercise a simplified hypothetical families model developed in the scope of the EU-funded MIGAPE project and will be introduced to full dynamic developments.
 Finally, participants will have the opportunity to briefly discuss their own developments and plans.